cremedelacremetop/cremedelacreme/README.md

 It can be observed that the Editor choice have a higher number of installs, followed by Top free and, finally, Top selling.
 This means, apps beloging to the Editor choice list have more number of installs with respect to apps belonging to Top free or Top selling.

-Similarly, datasets with imputations present the same behavior:
+Similarly, datasets with imputations present the same behavior, with the exception of the dataset where Editor Choice was removed:

  LOCF  | MFO
 :-------------------------:|:-------------------------: